Logo

 Additionally, the scent of cervical mucus can vary throughout the menstrual cycle.
 During ovulation, some women may notice a subtle change in the smell of their discharge, which can be attributed to an increase in estrogen levels.
 This change in scent is thought to be a natural mechanism to attract potential mates during the most fertile phase of the cycle.

-Vaginal discharge is profoundly influenced by hormonal changes that occur during a woman’s menstrual cycle.
+Hormonal changes that occur during a woman’s menstrual cycle influences vaginal discharge.
 The rising levels of estrogen just before ovulation trigger the production of fertile discharge.
 This change is typically associated with a surge in luteinizing hormone (LH), which signals the release of the egg.

 After ovulation, the hormone progesterone takes over, causing the discharge to thicken and become less conducive to fertilization.
 Understanding these hormonal shifts and their impact on cervical mucus can assist women in identifying their fertile window and planning for conception.